Hot glue is one form of glue adhesive that you might be familiar with.

-My wife uses it frequently to glue recipes and ideas on the kitchen walls.
-And my kids use it to hang several wall hangings in their room.
+My wife used it to glue recipes and ideas on our kitchen wall.
+And my kids frequently use it to hang several wall hangings in their room.

 In this article, you’ll find out more about hot glue, including what it is, when it was developed, how it works, its strength, its curing process, and a lot more.